mattwamboldt/mattwamboldt.github.io/_posts/2024-01-13-professional-programmer.md

 ## 4. You are not too smart to ask questions
 Speaking of being only human, many programmers have a sore spot when it comes to being seen as stupid, or not knowing something.
-Maybe because a lot of us grew up as "gifted" kids saddled with the expectation that we know everything, or you need an ego the size of a semi-truck to withstand the constant failure of this job, either way it's a pattern.
+Maybe because a lot of us grew up as "gifted" kids saddled with the expectation that we know everything, or you need an ego the size of a semi-truck to withstand the constant mistakes and setbacks when getting code to work, either way it's a pattern.
 This is something you'll need to work past to be successful long term.

 Firstly because you can't know what you don't know.
 Even on a solo project you'll have to search for answers to the questions you have and this isn't a sign of weakness or stupidity.
 You weren't expected